Loading…

 The manhwa translates the early scenarios into something visually exceptional.
 Sleepy-C's art style handles the large cast, the system UI, the constellation figures, and the action sequences in ways the prose describes but the manhwa shows.
 Character designs are distinct and memorable.
 Readers who find large casts in novel form hard to track often report the manhwa's early arcs as much easier to follow.

 The manhwa also compresses and adapts some scenes.
 Not everything in the first arcs maps 1:1 from novel to manhwa.
 Some scenes are restructured; some character introductions are reordered.
-If you start with the manhwa and switch to the novel, you'll notice the differences but they won't confuse you — the two versions tell the same story.
+If you start with the manhwa and switch to the novel, you'll notice the differences but they won't confuse you.
+The two versions tell the same story.

-For the full rated verdict on what makes ORV work as a series —
+For the full rated verdict on what makes ORV work as a series:

 Omniscient Reader's Viewpoint Review →